Police arrest two brothers after Chicago officer fatally shot during traffic stop for expired plates

 On social media, Chicago police wrote about the slain cop: “We will never forget the true bravery she exemplified as she laid her life down to protect others.”

-A third man from Indiana, Jamal Danzy, is accused of supplying one of the brothers with the gun used in the shooting after he allegedly purchased the firearm from a licensed dealer and transported it out of state to Illinois.
+A third man from Indiana, Jamal Danzy, was accused of supplying one of the brothers with the gun used in the shooting after he allegedly purchased the firearm from a licensed dealer and transported it out of state to Illinois.

 Become a Front Page Detective